-Learn and Earn to Achieve Potential (LEAP) is a five-year, $24 million initiative to increase employment and educational opportunities for young people facing some of the greatest challenges on the path to adulthood.
-The initiative is partially funded through a grant from the Social Innovation Fund, a program of the Corporation for National and Community Service, the federal agency for volunteering and service programs, as well as national and local philanthropy.
+Learn and Earn to Achieve Potential (LEAP) is a multimillion-dollar initiative to increase employment and educational opportunities for young people facing some of the greatest challenges on the path to adulthood.
+The initiative was partially funded by a grant from the Social Innovation Fund, a program of the Corporation for National and Community Service, the federal agency for volunteering and service programs, and receives support from national and local philanthropies.

 Through LEAP, the Foundation hopes to identify effective strategies for helping youth and young adults overcome challenges and succeed in school and at work.